 WorkSafe Saskatchewan's Indoor Air Quality Guide assists workplaces with investigating and resolving common indoor air quality concerns.
 It is intended for workplaces such as offices, schools and retail outlets.
 It is not intended for home-based businesses, manufacturing, or other industrial workplaces.

 The Occupational Health and Safety Regulations, 2020 require employers of late night retail premises to put safety measures in place to protect workers in addition to the measures required under The Saskatchewan Employment Act.

 A late night premises is a place of employment that is open to the public between the hours of 11:00 p.m. and 6:00 a.m. for the purposes of making retail sales to consumers.
-Retail sales include such businesses as convenience stores and gas stations but do not include hotels, food, or alcohol services.

 Employers who own late night retail premises are required to conduct workplace hazard assessments that comply with the approved safety standards for their industry.
 Once the hazards have been identified, the risks can be assessed and the appropriate controls or preventative measures can be put in place.
 A hazard assessment for late night retail premises must be reviewed and updated every three years.
 Updates must also be made whenever there is a change in circumstances.

 An employer who owns a late night retail premises, must implement the following additional safety measures:

 In addition, employers who have one employee working alone must:

 We need your feedback to improve saskatchewan.ca.
 Help us improve